 Iowa Residential Lease Agreement | PDF

-The Iowa residential lease is a contract between a landlord and tenant by which the tenant will reside on the landlord’s property in return for monthly rental payments (usually due on the first (1st) day of each month).
+An Iowa residential lease agreement is a contract between a landlord and tenant by which the tenant will reside on the landlord’s property in return for monthly rental payments (usually due on the first (1st) day of each month).
 The landlord may ask for the tenant to complete a rental application before signing to make sure that all income and background reports come back positive.
 Some landlords will charge a fee for this service and it also shows the leasing party’s interest in the property.
 Depending on the information contained or the landlord’s personal requirements, they may require up to two (2) months’ security deposit and first (1st) and last month’s rent.

 Rental Application – Use to verify the applicant before signing a lease.

 - Forms (2)

 - Required Disclosures

 Download: Adobe PDF

 Maximum Amount ($) – Tenants can be required to pay a security deposit up to an amount that is equal to two (2) months’ rent (§ 562A.12).

 Returning – Unless the landlord is justified in withholding all or part of the security deposit due to damaged property or other expenses, they must return the tenant’s security deposit within thirty (30) days from the date that the property is vacated (§ 562A.12(3)(a)).